 Property Meaning have to be entered for the server.
-One Identity Manager Service Specifies whether a One Identity Manager Service is installed on this server.
-This option is enabled by the QBM_PJobQueueLoad procedure the moment the queue is called for the first time. installed The option is not automatically removed.
+One Identity Manager Service installed Specifies whether a One Identity Manager Service is installed on this server.
+This option is enabled by the QBM_PJobQueueLoad procedure the moment the queue is called for the first time.
+The option is not automatically removed.
 If necessary, you can reset this option manually for servers whose queue is no longer enabled.
-Stop One Identity Manager Service Specifies whether the One Identity Manager Service has stopped.
+Stop One Identity Manager Specifies whether the One Identity Manager Service has stopped.
 If this option is set for the Job server, the One Identity Manager Service does not process any more tasks.
-You can make the service start and stop with the appropriate administrative permissions in the Job Queue Info program.
-For more information, see the One Identity Manager Process Monitoring and Troubleshooting Guide .
+Service You can make the service start and stop with the appropriate admin- istrative permissions in the Job Queue Info program.
+For more inform- ation, see the One Identity Manager Process Monitoring and Troubleshooting Guide.
 Paused due to unavailability of a target system Specifies whether task processing for this queue has been stopped because the target system that uses this Job server as a synchronization server is temporarily unavailable.
 As soon as the target system is available again, processing starts and all outstanding tasks are performed.
-For more information about offline mode, see the One Identity Manager Target System Synchronization Reference Guide .
+For more information about offline mode, see the One Identity Manager Target System Synchronization Reference Guide.
 No automatic software update Specifies whether to exclude the server from automatic software updating.
-NOTE: Servers must be manually updated if this option is set.
 Software update running Specifies whether a software update is currently running.
 Server function Server functionality in One Identity Manager.
 One Identity Manager processes are handled with respect to the server function.